 - Complete 1 minute of each exercise

-- Rest for 30 secs to 1 minute until your heart rate recovers
+- March on the spot for 30 secs to 1 minute until your heart rate recovers

 - Then do the whole circuit again

 #3 – Lunge pulse

 - Your back should be vertical – this means no leaning forward or backward